ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 5. Create a job posting, create a quiz, get quizzes for the job, get a specific quiz, submit a response, and retrieve submissions: Validates that quiz submissions are stored and can be accessed by an employer.

 ##### Acceptance Tests

+*Once again I reccomend doing the next four tests in the same session*

 1. Quiz Creation and Association
     - An employer creates a quiz for a job posting using the quiz creation form.
     - The quiz is successfully linked to the job posting and a confirmation message is displayed.
+Instructions: Perform the Post a New Job acceptance test from feature 2.
+Click on the "View Job Posting" button next to the title.
+Look to the middle lower section of the screen for a blue button labeled "Create new Quiz for job posting" and click on it.
+You will see a new window pop up.
+At the top is a field labelled "Enter a Name for the quiz" into which you will write "quiz".
+Underneath this is a field labeled "Question 1" into which you will write "question".
+There are 4 fields below this labelled as answers 1 through 4.
+Into answer 1, enter the word "correct".
+Into the other 3, enter the word "incorrect".
+Click the round button next to answer 1 labeled "Correct" such that it becomes blue.
+If you so desire, you can click the "Add Another Question" button and repeat the previous step.
+Click the blue button labeled "Create Quiz".
+You should be informed that the quiz was created successfully and added to the job posting.
+Click the "Jobs" button in the top right and then "View Job Posting" on the job.
+Observe that "quiz" is now visible under "Existing Quizzes".

 2. Quiz Submission and Scoring
     - A candidate submits their responses to a quiz.
     - The system records the submission, calculates the score, and displays a success confirmation.
+Instructions: Continue from Quiz Creation and Association.
+Click on the home button in the top right, followed by the grey circle with the head and shoulders outline in the bottom left.
+Click "Log Out".
+Perform the Candidate View acceptance test from feature 3.
+Click on the "View Job Posting" button next to the "Frontend Developer" job.
+Click on the "Take Quiz" button in the bottom right of the job window.
+Click on the round button near the top left answer so that it turns blue.
+Click on the "Submit Quiz Answers" button and be informed that you have taken the quiz successfully, and that your answer was recorded.

 3. Duplicate Submission Prevention
     - A candidate attempts to submit responses for the same quiz more than once.
     - The system prevents the duplicate submission and displays an error message.
+Instructions: Continue from Quiz Submission and Scoring and observe that the "Take Quiz" button is now grey and reads "Quiz Taken".

 4. Quiz Retrieval and Display
     - When a valid job ID and quiz ID are provided, the correct quiz details and all associated submissions (with candidate names and scores) are retrieved and displayed.
+Instructions: Continue from Duplicate Submission Prevention.
+Click the "Home" button in the top right, followed by the grey circle with the head and shoulders outline in the bottom left.
+Click "Log Out".
+Perform the Employer View acceptance test from feature 2.
+Click on the "View Job Posting" button next to the "Frontend Developer" job.
+Click on the green "View Results" button next to "quiz".
+Observe the paired results of "test1" and "1" under "Username" and "Score" respectively to conclude these tests.

 #### 5. Recommendation Engine
 ##### Unit Tests